(802) 785-4737 | East Thetford, VT | Come to the farm

 Preheat the oven to 375ºF.
 To make the chili powder, put the dried chile in the oven for 3 to 5 minutes to dry it out fully.
 Cool it briefly; then remove the stem, seeds, and veins.
 Tear the pod into small pieces and grind it into a powder in a blender or a spice mill.

 Heat the oil in a large skillet and sauté the onions over medium heat until they soften.
 Add the garlic, salt, ground herbs, and chili powder and cook another 5 minutes.
 Add the tomatoes and their juice.
-Simmer everything together for 15 minutes then add this mixture to the beans, and, if necessary, enough water so the beans are covered by at least 1”.
+Simmer everything together for 15 minutes then add this mixture to the beans, and, if necessary, enough water so the beans are covered by at least one inch.

 Continue cooking the beans slowly until they are soft, an hour or longer, or pressure cook them for 30 minutes at 15 pounds pressure.
 Keep an eye on the water level and add more, if needed, to keep the beans amply covered.
 When the beans are cooked, taste them and season to taste with the vinegar, additional salt if needed, and the chopped cilantro.